Felly Bull

 Spanish Spatchcock Chicken

-Published: Feb 26, 2021 · Modified: Apr 18, 2022 by Deborah · This post may contain affiliate links · This blog generates income via ads · #sponsoredpost · Leave a Comment
+Published: Feb 26, 2021 · Modified: Feb 17, 2025 by Deborah · This post may contain affiliate links · This blog generates income via ads · #sponsoredpost · Leave a Comment

-Jump to Recipe Print Recipe
+Jump to Recipe

-This recipe is one of my own and has been inspired by the method from the Portuguese chicken recipe in spatchcocking the chicken, and the flavours of the roasted chicken wings with roast potatoes, oregano and garlic recipe to come up with this Spanish spatchcock chicken recipe.
+This recipe is one of my own and was inspired by the method from the Portuguese chicken recipe in spatchcocking the chicken, and the flavours of the roasted chicken wings with roast potatoes, oregano and garlic recipe to come up with this Spanish spatchcock chicken recipe.
 It turned out really well with the delicious flavours of the seasoning and a subtle heat from the chilli flakes - I'll definitely be making it again and will try different seasonings too.

 The first time I made it, I added some new potatoes, peppers and red onion to the tray with the chicken so that everything was cooked at the same time - I've included this as an optional serving suggestion below.